 The general clerkship application process is the same for most positions, however, timing varies by court and judge.

-Apply for clerkships by submitting specific documents directly to the Judge/Justice (or other individual listed in a job posting).
-Apply through regular mail unless the judge is participating in the Online System for Clerkship Application and Review (only some federal judges) or requests otherwise.
-Be sure to research each judge's or court's specific requirements.
+In general, apply for clerkships by submitting specific documents directly to the Judge/Justice (or other individual listed in a job posting).
+Apply through regular mail unless the judges is participating in the Online System for Clerkship Application and Review (only some federal judges) or requests otherwise.
+Note that some state courts hire through a more centralized process and require submission to the court as a whole.
+Be sure to research each judge/justice's or court's specific requirements.

 Most judges and courts require: